Multiparametric Cardiac 18F-FDG PET: Pilot Comparison of FDG Delivery Rate with 82Rb Myocardial Blood Flow: Introduction

 Our work is specifically focused on \emph{myocardial} blood flow imaging using $^{18}$F-FDG.
 There is no prior study yet attempting to demonstrate the effectiveness of FDG flow in the myocardium.
-The importance of this work relies in the possible application of myocardial FDG flow to myocardial flow-metabolism mismatch evaluation for myocardial viability assessment and potentially more broadly, to rest-stress perfusion imaging for IHD diagnosis.
+The importance of this work relies in the possible application of myocardial FDG flow to myocardial flow-metabolism mismatch evaluation for myocardial viability and inflammation and potentially more broadly, to rest-stress perfusion imaging for diagnosis of ischemic heart disease.
 Toward that end, our previous work specifically evaluated the practical identifiability of myocardial FDG $K_1$ quantification under different scan durations \cite{Zuo2020}.
 The results showed it is feasible to quantify FDG $K_1$ in the myocardium using appropriate kinetic modeling.

-The purpose of this paper is to directly compare myocardial FDG $K_1$ with MBF that is determined by a flow-specific tracer in human patients with IHD and non-IHD.
+The purpose of this paper is to directly compare myocardial FDG $K_1$ with MBF that is determined by a flow-specific tracer in human patients with heart disease.
+One challenge for using FDG to assess myocardial blood flow is the \txtc{potential correlation} of this glucose analog with blood glucose levels.
+As demonstrated in this paper, this may in turn compromise the performance of FDG $K_1$ for deriving MBF.
+To address this challenge, we also propose glucose normalization approaches to adjusting FDG $K_1$ that can reduce the effect of blood glucose levels.